-The rules regarding prospectuses and listing are set out in the CVM, Directive

-2003/71/EC and EC Regulation 809/2004, which implements the former Directive.
+The rules regarding prospectuses and listing are set out in the CVM, Directive 2003/71/EC and Regulation 809/2004/EC of the Commission, of 29 April, as amended, which implements the former Directive.

 3. REGISTRATION OF THE ISSUER AND SECURITIES